YHTerrance/SantaBot/README.md

 # Santa Bot

-Santa bot is a farcaster bot that encourages engagement of users on casts.
+Santa bot is a farcaster bot that encourages the specified kind of engagement of pariticpants on casts.

+## How to use on Farcaster

+Sample cast message to get everything started off

+"
+We will hold the XueDAO hackathon in 2024-4-18.
+To help promote the event,we are giving away 100 XD tokens each to 2 lucky participants who are willing to like our post.
+Leave a like down below to have a chance of winning the prize!

+@santabot
+"

-## Getting Started (Locally)
+## Getting Started

 1. Change directory into `server/`